-The following tables set forth a summary of our consolidated results of operations, in absolute amount for the periods presented and as a percentage of our revenues for 2019.
+The following tables set forth a summary of our consolidated results of operations, in absolute amount for the periods presented and as a percentage of our revenues for 2019 and the six months ended June 30, 2019 and 2020.
 This information should be read together with our consolidated financial statements and related notes included elsewhere in this prospectus.
 The operating results in any period are not necessarily indicative of the results that may be expected for any future period.